 The Brown Family Travel Fund is an endowment supported by the H.L. and Elizabeth M. Brown Foundation.
-The fund is geared toward rising or current seniors in the international studies program.
-Funding for travel-related expenses is awarded based on submitted proposals for projects (research projects, international conferences, etc.) that students wish to complete during their senior year or the summer preceding it.
+The fund is geared toward rising or current seniors in the International Studies Program.
+Funding for travel-related expenses is awarded based on submitted proposals for projects (research projects, international conferences, etc.) that students wish to complete during their senior year or the preceding summer.

 The amount of the stipend is limited and will be determined based on available funds and the number of selected students.
 The stipend may be used by students to partially support the costs of transportation and reasonable lodging expenses in the foreign country.

-Should you wish to submit a proposal for funding by the Brown Family Travel Fund, please send a one-page summary of your proposed project, an unofficial copy of your transcript, and a proposed budget to International Studies Program Director Sydney Van Morgan (email@example.com) by the appropriate deadline:
+Should you wish to submit a proposal for funding by the Brown Family Travel Fund, please send a one-page summary of your proposed project and a proposed budget to Dr. Sydney Van Morgan, International Studies Program Director, at [email protected].

-Note: All undergraduates participating in university sponsored international research and/or study projects must meet with a study abroad advisor and register with the Office of Study Abroad.
-Furthermore, students whose experience is in a country determined to be at high risk by the U.S. Department of State must submit a petition to the Office of Study Abroad.
+Note: All undergraduates participating in university sponsored international research and/or study projects must meet with a study abroad adviser and register with the Global Education Office before submitting their Brown Family Travel Fund application.
+Furthermore, students whose experience is in a country determined to be at high risk by the U.S. Department of State and/or the Centers for Disease Control (CDC) must submit a petition to the Global Education Office.